keltroth/create-nunjucks-app/README.md

 2. MongoDB

-You can add `mongodb` to your project with `--database mongodb` options.\
+You can add `mongodb` to your project with `--database mongodb` options.

-It also adds a minimalist dao to access your collection.
+2. MongoDB

+You can add `mariadb` to your project with `--database mariadb` options.

 ## Examples :